AndreadeMartinis/Squeez-the-quiz-app/README.md

 - Possible Future Improvements
 -- Implementing an authentication system to allow users to compare their records them with other players.
--- Adding a "Help" feature to provide hints or explanations during the game.
--- Implementing new languages (italian first of all)
+-- Implementing new languages (italian first of all) -- Adding a "Help" feature.